-This is a popular hike in Malibu, CA because it’s family-friendly and has a historic site.
+This is a popular hike in Malibu, CA because it’s kid-friendly and has a historic site.
 The trailhead is not too far from the scenic Pacific Coast Hwy.
 There are several small parking areas.
 I arrived before 8:30 am on a holiday and was able to park in the main lot.

 I love May Grey and June Gloom, unlike most people, live around here because I love hiking and running early in the morning.
 If you are traveling to Southern California, expect mornings to be cloudy every day during these two months.
 Sun comes out around noon though so it’s a nice balance.

 The Solstice Canyon Trail is mostly paved.

 Recently, a thunderstorm came through this area.
 I didn’t realize how bad it had been until I saw the trail condition.
 There were sights similar to below on the hilly side of the trail where the gush of water coming down from the top created a wide pathway to the trail.
 Remnants of the mudslide.

 The entire width used to be the trail but now the mud and the rocks piled up on the sides of the trail and made the trail narrower than before.

 Lightning must have gotten this tree during the storm.
 Inside of the tree trunk was still healthy even though the outside was burned.

 Solstice Canyon trail has a gradual uphill which makes it family-friendly.
 At 1.2 mile mark, you will reach this sign below and the ruins of the old stone house which was burned down by the fire.

 We took a break here and walked around to explore the remnants of the house.
 At this point, a lot of people turn around and go back to the trailhead.
 Instead, I took the Rising Sun Trail to make this hike a loop.
 Time to climb.